rolandjansky/athena/PhysicsAnalysis/AnalysisCommon/FakeBkgTools/doc/import_xml.md

 The attribute is mandatory.
 The following values are supported:

-+ `affects = "electron", "muon", "real-efficiency", "fake-efficiency", "fake-factor"` as well as combinations of the latter such as `"electron-real-efficiency"`.
++ `affects = "electron", "muon", "tau", "real-efficiency", "fake-efficiency", "fake-factor"` as well as combinations of the latter such as `"electron-real-efficiency"`.

 The attribute `affects` may contain several comma-separated values; in this case the affected categories will correspond to the union of the attribute values, not the intersection.
 For example, to declare a systematic uncertainty affecting only the electron real efficiency, one should specify `"electron-real-efficiency"` and not `"electron, real-efficiency"`.